ianroller4/Just-The-Docs-Template/docs/Git Fundamentals.md

 ```
 Branches let you work on separate lines of development.

-git checkout takes your current unstaged files and brings them to a different branch
+`git checkout` takes your current unstaged files and brings them to a different branch.

-adding -b to checkout creates a new branch
+adding `-b` to `checkout` creates a new branch.

 Merging brings changes together.